EmmanuelBeziat/vscode-great-icons/README.md

 Enjoy ☺

-> Wow, we reached 957k downloads… You’ve made my little set one of the most used by VSC community (well, really far behind the first, but still!).
+> Wow, we reached 1 million downloads… You’ve made my little set one of the most used by VSC community (well, really far behind the first, but still!).
 Thanks for your support!
 You’re amazing. ♥

 ## How to use